Fast, effortless and 100% online. Learn more

 You have 1 child

 This is because in 2013, the government deemed those earning £50,000 or more a year to be high earners and so less in need of the benefit.
-However back in 2013, the threshold to be a higher rate taxpayer was £42,475.
-Today in 2022, you have to earn £50,270 to be taxed on the higher rate.
-That means that some basic rate taxpayers are being charged the HICBC.
+Back in 2013, the threshold to be a higher rate taxpayer was £42,475.
+Today in 2024, you have to earn £50,270 to be taxed on the higher rate.
+In the Spring Statement 2024, Jeremy Hunt announced that the threshold to return your child benefit would go up to £60,000 – £80,000, which is more in line with inflation and today’s salaries.

 Here are the scenarios where you might owe the HICBC: